-1 officer convicted, 1 acquitted in death of Elijah McClain
+1 of 2 Colorado officers convicted in death of Elijah McClain after police stop, ketamine injection

 Roedema and Rosenblatt were charged with manslaughter, criminally negligent homicide and second-degree assault — all felonies.
 However, the jury as it went into deliberation was asked to consider a lesser form of assault for Roedema, the one he was found guilty of.

-The third Aurora officer and two paramedics face similar charges, but the paramedics have more counts.
+The third Aurora officer and two paramedics were indicted on similar charges, but the paramedics have more counts.

 Roedema and another officer who was not charged held down McClain while paramedics administered the ketamine.
 Rosenblatt’s attorney had pointed out during the trial that he was not near McClain at that point in the confrontation.